-It may come as no surprise that of all the various care spaces within a healthcare facility, the surgical suite can be considered one of the most important.
-It is not only because of the critical life-saving procedures that occur but also because of the organization's overall financial health.
+It's hardly unexpected that among the diverse areas dedicated to care within a healthcare facility, the surgical suite stands out as one of the most important.
+It is not only vital because of the critical life-saving procedures that occur within the surgical suite but also because of its impact on the organization's overall financial health.

 Different Levels of Anesthesia in Healthcare Facility